spellis/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 ## Create a multi\-line parameter \(AWS CLI\)<a name="param-create-cli-multiline"></a>

 You can use the AWS CLI to create a parameter with line breaks\.
 Use line breaks to break up the text in longer parameter values for better legibility or, for example, update multi\-paragraph parameter content for a web page\.
-You can include the content in a JSON file and use the `--cli-input-json` option, using line break characters like `/n`, as shown in the following example\.
+You can include the content in a JSON file and use the `--cli-input-json` option, using line break characters like ``\n``, as shown in the following example
+.

 1. Install and configure the AWS Command Line Interface \(AWS CLI\), if you haven't already\.